 If Duplicator doesn’t work the first time you run it, try again.
 Sometimes it works the second time.

 Duplicator may not be able to create packages for sites with a lot of content; it may time out.
 Try going into the Duplicator settings and excluding wp-content.
 After using Duplicator to migrate the package, manually move wp-content via SFTP.

 Duplicator should automatically change your links to reflect your new site URL.
 If you have problems, you may need to refresh your permalinks.
 In your WordPress admin menu, go to Settings > Permalinks.
 Your current selection should already be selected; just click Save Changes without changing anything.

 Since I didn’t create this plugin, and haven’t used it in all its possible ways, I haven’t experienced many of the problems that others have.
 So, I’m not the best person to ask for support.
 I suggest that you ask in the Duplicator plugin’s support forum, LifeInTheGrid support (they make the Duplicator plugin), or the general WordPress.org Support Forums.

 If you need professional help migrating or copying your WordPress site, please contact us.

-If this plugin worked for you, please consider donating to support the developer (not me).
+If this plugin worked for you, please consider donating to support the developer (which isn’t me).
 After all, how much time and money did this free plugin save you?